 Set clear objectives across an enterprise

 Creating clear and visible objectives will help your organization stay effective and drive high-impact results by enabling teams to work on the right things.
 For large-scale enterprises with multiple business lines or companies that are forced to work in siloed environments, this is even more essential.
-Far too often, different departments and business lines forget they are playing for the same team.
+Far too often, different departments, program and business lines forget they are playing for the same team.

-Setting clear objectives at team, department, and company levels ensures everyone is clear on what they are working towards.
+Setting clear objectives at team, department, and organizational levels ensures everyone is clear on what they are working towards.
 We use OKRs, or Objectives and Key Results, at all three levels, ensuring our work is connected and driving maximum value.

 Create a shared understanding of goals

 Without a shared understanding, your organization can easily fall into the trap of getting a lot done but producing nothing – so it’s important for teams to find their North Star.
-This could be customer retention, expansion into a new market, or whatever is important to your company or organization.
+This could be customer retention, standing up a new program, or whatever is important to your company or organization.
 Having a mutual understanding of goals gives your teams a united vision and collective purpose, and in turn the confidence they need to make the right strategic bets to achieve success.
 These goals ladder up to help teams reach their larger objectives.
 We utilize the Goals, Signals, and Measures play to ensure that people, teams, and departments are effective in meeting those goals.
 It’s important to know where you’re headed, define signals so you know you’re on the right path, and identify what measures you’ll use to know when you’ve reached your destination – then, your teams will have the freedom and autonomy to work the way they see fit while staying on track for delivery.

 Develop consistent decision making